A whopping 97% of Americans would like to work from home (at least for some time) according to Buffer’s State of Remote Work report.

 Technology plays a major role in enhancing productivity in a remote as well as hybrid work environment.

-It is very critical to choose the right tools which can help you to be more productive in a remote work environment without experiencing burnout.
+It is very critical to choose the right tools that can help you to be more productive in a remote work environment without experiencing burnout.

 You should subscribe to the most effective tools to scale up your productivity.
 Ensure that the tools you choose simplify your workday and do not end up making it more cumbersome.